Jolleyman/azure-content/articles/expressroute/expressroute-howto-coexist-classic.md

 		        </Gateway>

 6. At this point, you'll have a VNet with no gateways.
 To create new gateways and complete your connections, you can proceed with [Step 4 - Create an ExpressRoute gateway](#gw), found in the preceding set of steps.
+==> This should send users to Step 3, not Step 4.
+They need to use the SET command to import the modified config file.
 ## Next steps

 For more information about ExpressRoute, see the [ExpressRoute FAQ](expressroute-faqs.md)